Eat the Chocolate: Flourless Chocolove Brownies

-Registration for the next round of Fat Loss Cooking School opens in September!
+The next round of Fat Loss Cooking School is opening for registration soon!
 Be the FIRST to know when it opens by joining the FLF email list.
-It's free, and I'll send you 3-4 emails a month with high-quality content on female fat loss nutrition, training, and living an FLF lifestyle.
+It's free, and we'll send you an email every weekend (“The Weekender”) with high-quality content on female fat loss nutrition, training, and living an FLF lifestyle.

 Enjoy the brownies, babes!
 Tag me on Instagram if you make them! @FatLoss_Foodies!

 Yield: 16 brownies